Value of a Business or Professional Practice

 If my interest in the business was inherited, received as a gift, or owned by me before the marriage, will it still be part of the marital assets?

-No. Assets which are received during the marriage by inheritance or gift are not marital property and, after the divorce you will continue to own these assets as your nonmarital property, but this subject is legally complex.
-It depends on the facts, so you need to seek an opinion from your lawyer.
+Generally, no. Assets which are received during the marriage by inheritance or gift are not marital property and, after the divorce you will continue to own these assets as your nonmarital property.
+But this subject is legally complex.
+It depends on the facts, so you need to seek an opinion from your lawyer to address specific potential exceptions.

-But what if my spouse cannot run the business/is not qualified to engage in the professional practice?
+But what if my spouse cannot run the business/is not qualified to engage in the business?

 The divorce court looks for the value of the business/professional practice.
 In apportioning assets the court will place the value of the business or professional practice on the side of the ledger of the party operating the business or professional practice.
 This means there will have to be an offsetting asset on the other party’s side of the ledger, or a buyout.